 Existing Blueberries - Lowering Blueberry Soil pH

-Adding sulfur to the top of the soil is another way to lower soil pH for blueberries.
-It may take some time for this to work on established planting because you will not be able to work it in far into the soil without causing damage to the blueberry bush's roots.
-But, it will eventually work its way down to the roots.
+- Adding sulfur to the top of the soil is another way to lower soil pH for blueberries.
+It may take some time for this to work on established plantings because you will not be able to work it far into the soil without causing damage to the blueberry bush's roots.
+But it will eventually work its way down to the roots.